tendai98/-simpleAPI/README.md

 # Simple Express.js API

-The Simple Express.js API is a basic RESTful API built with Express.js.
-It's designed to handle simple data operations, making it easy to create, retrieve, update, and delete data.
-You can deploy this API on platforms like Heroku for easy access.
+The Simple Express.js API is a basic RESTful API built with Express.js Its just a small project I worked on to see how Express.js works and whatyou can do with it

 ## Table of Contents